lxvxl/load-balance/README.md

 ./autorun.sh
 ```

-That will run `0.1 second` simulation of 8 experiments which are a part of Figure 12 and 13 in the paper.
+That will run `0.1 second` simulation of the experiment for Figure 2 in the paper.
 In the script, you can easily change the network load (e.g., `50%`), runtime (e.g., `0.1s`), or topology (e.g., `leaf-spine`).
 To plot the FCT graph, see below or refer to the script `./analysis/plot_fct.py`.
-To plot the Queue Usage graph, see below or refer to the script `./analysis/plot_queue.py`.

 :exclamation: **To run processes in background**, use the commands:
 ```shell